Neutree/BPI-Doc/docs/Triode-Car/en/hardware/analysis&calibrate.md

 > For more detailed information about "high & low level" and "level signal", please refer to [Wikipedia：Logic level](https://en.wikipedia.org/wiki/Logic_level)

-## Line tracking circuit
+## line detection circuit

-At the bottom of the Triode-Car, there are two line tracking circuits, each of which contains a photoresistor and an LED.
+At the bottom of the Triode-Car, there are two line detection circuits, each of which contains a photoresistor and an LED.
 When the light of the LED shines on the black and white materials, the resistance value of the photoresistor will change significantly due to the difference in reflectivity.

 <div align=center>
 <img src="../assets/Photoresistor-GL5506.png"/>